 I dare say you’ve bounced from one website to the other looking for whether electric skateboards are legal in the UK only to find that no one really seems to know what is going on and they all just say ‘you’ll be fine as long as you don’t ride like an asshole.’

-I feel your pain because while I was doing the research for this article, I found website upon website that gave shitty excuses as to why you should just ride and electric skateboard anyway, regardless of the eskate laws in the UK and no real evidence to back it up.
+I feel your pain because while I was doing the research for this article, I found websites upon websites that gave shitty excuses as to why you should just ride an electric skateboard anyway, regardless of the eskate laws in the UK and no real evidence to back it up.

-If after having a read about the eskate laws in the UK, you’re interested in buying an electric skateboard, be sure to wander over and check out which could be the best electric skateboard for you.
+After reading about the eskate laws in the UK, if you’re interested in buying an electric skateboard, be sure to wander over and check out which eboard would be the best electric skateboard for you.

 Are Electric Skateboards legal in the UK?

 The short answer is no. Technically, you are not allowed to ride your electric skateboard on the road or footpath in England, Scotland and Wales.